-According to an article published earlier this year by The Hill, slightly over a third (33.4%) of American adults over the age of 25 have completed a four-year college degree, which is the highest level ever measured by the U. S. Census Bureau.
-Consider the 1940 statistic of just 4.6% and it's clear that a lot has changed in the educational arena.
+According to an article published early 2018 by The Hill, slightly over a third (33.4%) of American adults over the age of 25 have completed a four-year college degree, which is the highest level ever measured by the U. S. Census Bureau.
+Consider the 1940 statistic of just 4.6% and it’s clear that a lot has changed in the educational arena.

 When we consider the above, clearly a college degree can be a ladder to more income and more expansive opportunities.
 However, college is not for everyone.
 And, it doesn’t have to be, as there are lots of alternatives to consider in lieu of a college education.
 College should only be part of the equation when it’s actually part of YOUR equation!